 If you have osteoporosis, you may wonder what exercises are safe.
 Our physical therapist offers advice.

-Ever think of your bones in terms of architecture?
-Well, health professionals do — bone is a living tissue that is constantly breaking down and rebuilding.
-Diseases that change bone architecture, such as osteoporosis, spell trouble.
+Your bones are living tissues that are constantly breaking down and rebuilding.
+And diseases that change bone architecture, such as osteoporosis, spell trouble.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 “Osteoporosis happens because the cells that break down bone are more active than those that are in charge of building bone, putting you at risk for fracture” explains orthopaedic physical therapist Jennifer Danzo.
 “Osteoporosis is a major health concern.
 Half of all women and one-quarter of all men over age 50 will have a fracture caused by osteoporosis in their lifetime.”

 Fortunately, exercise done properly can help to rebuild bone and reduce the likelihood of fracture, says Danzo.
 Here are her recommendations if you have osteoporosis and haven’t had a bone fracture.